hasanzaidi/scala2-language-tester/README.md

-# scala-language-tester
+# scala2-language-tester
-Repo for testing features of the Scala language.
+Repo for testing features of the Scala 2 language.

 ## Set Up
 Make sure you are using JDK 8.